In this post you’ll learn how to hyperlink in PowerPoint.

 - Select your hyperlinked text or object

-- Open the insert hyperlink dialog box (CTRL +K on your keyboard)
+- Open the Insert Hyperlink dialog box (Ctrl+K on your keyboard)

-- Set up your hyperlink to the correct slide, document or location on your computer
+- Set up your hyperlink to the correct slide, document, or location on your computer

-Hyperlink ScreenTip Trick
+Hyperlink ScreenTip Trick (the Mouseover Text Effect)

-That is, giving your audience a choice and then jumping to topics within your presentation that they are most interesting in learning more about.
+In short, hyperlinks are a great way to create choices within your presentation.
+That is, giving your audience a choice and then jumping to topics within your presentation that they are most interested in learning more about.